tofuutils/tofuenv/README.md

 String (Default: true)

-Should tofuenv automatically install terraform if the version specified by defaults or a .terraform-version file is not currently installed.
+Should tofuenv automatically install terraform if the version specified by defaults or a .opentofu-version file is not currently installed.

 ```console
 tofuenv_AUTO_INSTALL=false terraform plan